-Last week, Tina, her friend Karen, and two guys from the youth group, Kevin and John, a couple of guys had been at our house playing Uno when the phone rang.
+Last week, Tina, her friend Karen, and two guys from the youth group, Kevin and John, had been at our house playing Uno when the phone rang.

 “Pastor Jim, Bret’s growling and snarling like a wild animal and trying to jump off the balcony!
 He keeps saying that Satan’s coming for him.”
 I yelled for Kevin and John to come with me, and for Tina, Karen, and my wife to pray for Bret–and for us.